Karolina-Sliwa/CSV_Modification/README.md

 # CSV_Modification
-A program taht converts csv file to excel file with required data.
+A program that converts csv file to excel file with required data.
+It has been designed to automate daily work.